AbraInsight/autoencoders/Markdown/autoencoders.md

 ---

-* The AUROC score for the MNIST classification task with a sequence to 2 dimensional convolutional autoencoder: 99.987741%.
+* The AUROC score for the MNIST classification task with a 2 dimensional convolutional autoencoder: 99.987741%.
-* The accuracy score for the MNIST classification task with a sequence to 2 dimensional convolutional autoencoder: 98.860000%.
+* The accuracy score for the MNIST classification task with a 2 dimensional convolutional autoencoder: 98.860000%.

 ```python